tskspree/NavyFIELD/README.md

 ## Submarine Torpedo Reload
 The reload time of the torpedo launchers is not available on the navyfield.com website.
 Find the list of all nations on [this table](Submarine.md).

+## Experience Gain
+Sailor experience gain varies by ship type, attack score, team attack score, and boolean value of team-killing.
+This table in addition summarizes the percentage of experience gain by sailor-ship level difference, ceteris paribus.
+Credits to trainworld.us (source of data).